yeswanth08/LeetCode-Daily/2025-02-20/README.md

     > StringBuilder => Mutable => whenever you modify the SB it doesn't create a new object is modifies in the same object .
 (Good for memory optimizations)
     > String => immutable => whenever you modify the String it creates a new OBJ for each modification.
-Therefore, We have differnet memory locations to each
+Therefore, We have different memory locations to each